mitchswise/Entangled-Philosophies/README.md

 5. That leads to ... (main advantage, appealing reason for purchase)

-6. Unlike the ... (principal competing alternatives)
+6. Unlike the ... (principal competing alternatives) Unlike other libraries/catalogues for philosophical works, our website application will feature a robust tagging system that will streamline the searching experience, making it possible to search for specific works in a simple and effective manner.
+The expansive philosophical data stored in our website covers the global perspective, with works spanning different languages and global regions.

 7. Our product offers ... (describe main differentiation)